Kendra N. Bryant Aya, Ph.D.

 according to John 1: 1 and 14: “In the beginning was the Word, and the Word was with God, and the Word was God. . . . and the Word was made flesh.”

-I real life endeavor to be a renowned poet, but, for the time being, I work as an assistant professor of English at North Carolina A&T State University where I direct the composition program & teach various English courses.
-You can find a list of my scholarly and creative publications in my curriculum vitae as well as read full works under the “dossier” link.
-I do hope you read a few of my works, but if not, I recommend you read the following texts, which inspirit my own writing practice and thought processes:
+I real life endeavor to be a renowned poet, but, for the time being, I work as an associate professor of English at North Carolina A&T State University where I daydream & teach various English courses.
+If you’re so interested, you may find a list of my scholarly & creative publications under the “dossier” link.
+I do hope you read a few of my works, but if not, I recommend you read the following texts, which inspirit my own writing praxtice:

 - Let the Circle Be Unbroken: The Implications of African Spirituality in the Diaspora by Dona Marimba Ani;